helium/HIP/0053-mobile-dao.md

 Users can choose to delegate their veMOBILE for three core purposes:

-1. Stakeholder Staking: Users are able to delegate veMOBILE in the name of:
+1. Stakeholder Staking: Users are able to delegate veMOBILE to

     1. Specific hotspots in order to increase their hourly incentive points multiplier
     2. Specific service providers in order to increase their hourly incentive points multiplier